webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   render();
 ```

-First we call `context.getCurrentTexture()` to get a texture that will appear in the
+First, we call `context.getCurrentTexture()` to get a texture that will appear in the
 canvas.
 Calling `createView` gets a view into a specific part of a texture but
-with no parameters it will return the default part which is what we want in this
+with no parameters, it will return the default part which is what we want in this
 case.
 For now our only `colorAttachment` is a texture view from our
 canvas which we get via the context we created at the start.
 Again, element 0 of
 the `colorAttachments` array corresponds to `@location(0)` as we specified for
 the return value of the fragment shader.

-Next we create a command encoder.
+Next, we create a command encoder.
 A command encoder is used to create a command
 buffer.
 We use it to encode commands and then "submit" the command buffer it
 created to have the commands executed.